-Complete Monster: In a series full of villains that include Nazis, the evil Thuggee high priest Mola Ram stands out.
-Head of the cult of Kali Ma, Ram intends to find the Sankara Stones to bring forth the reign of Kali.
-To find the stones, he has children abducted from their villages and enslaved.
-Ram has a habit of ritualistic killings by ripping the hearts out from his victims and dipping them in lava.
-Mola also uses the "Blood of Kali" to brainwash local politicians and royalty to become devout servants of Kahli, does the same to Jones, and nearly has him sacrifice his ally Willie.
-Mola Ram, who also would kill his own men to stop Jones, is possibly the most evil character in the whole Indiana Jones franchise.
+Complete Monster: Mola Ram, head of the cult of Kali Ma, intends to find the Sankara Stones to bring forth the reign of Kali in a wave of slaughter.
+To find the stones, he has children abducted from their villages and enslaved, forcing them into grueling labor and abuse.
+Ram also has a habit of ritualistic sacrifice by ripping the hearts out from his victims and dipping them in lava to burn alive and screaming.
+Mola also uses the "Blood of Kali" to brainwash local politicians and royalty to become devout servants of Kali, doing the same to Indy and nearly having him sacrifice his own love interest Willie, and finally attempts to plunge Indy to ravenous crocodiles in the climax, dumping his own men to their deaths while attempting to hit Indy.

 Critical Dissonance: It gets enough flack that its Rotten Tomatoes score of 85% might surprise some people.

-Ensemble Darkhorse: Lao Che is a fairly popular minor villain for being intelligent and the added bonus of being played by the late Roy Chiao, to the point many fans requested him to be the antagonist for a fourth film.
+Ensemble Dark Horse: Lao Che is a fairly popular minor villain for being intelligent enough to outsmart Indy and the added bonus of being played by the late Roy Chiao, to the point many fans requested him to be the antagonist for a fourth film.

-Rooting for the Empire: Willie is so annoying, part of the audience actively wants Evil Indy to hurry up and sacrifice her already!
+Willie is so annoying, part of the audience actively roots for the Thuggee cult to kill her.